Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 ![](/Pictures/Lapochée_2xAAA_batteries.JPG)
 (Credit: Raphaël BOICHOT)

-The device works with 2xAAA batteries which was a very fancy use before the flooding of market with shitty lithium batteries.
+The device works with 2xAAA batteries which was a very fancy habit before the flooding of market with shitty lithium batteries.
+Because yes, you were yet able to use AAA rechargeable batteries (and reuse them elsewhere) in these old times.

 # Acknowledgements
 - Author want to thank Frédéric Mercier for the finding of the Lapochée camera module on Mercari in Japan.